iapyeh/GGeditor/docs/Limitations.rst

 * Table in a list item is not supported.
 It will be converted to a stand-alone table.
 * Nested table in a table cell is not supported.
 * Video is not supported.
-Since the Google Docs does not allow to embed a video.
+The Google Docs does not allow to embed videos neither.

 .. _h69271f6b544a4942467e713a34332e47: